Credit Card Basics

 The important thing is that you reserve the money to pay off that debt, and that is what your YNAB budget is designed to do.
 Here's how to get it done, using that gum (yes, silly) as an example:

-- When you add a credit card to YNAB, a credit card payments category is automatically created.
+- When you add a credit card to YNAB, a Credit Card Payment category is automatically created.
 It'll get used in step three below.

 - Budget for your gum (using money you already have!) by assigning money to your Groceries category.

 - When you use your credit card to buy gum, enter a spending transaction in your credit card account.
 When you do this, the money to cover the gum purchase will move from that spending category to your Credit Card Payments category.
 Automatically.

 - Now, your money sits there in the Credit Card Payment category.
 Twiddling its thumbs.
 Waiting to make your payment.